 If you have health insurance through the government or an employer, the cost of the vaccine should be minimal, if any.
-If you do not have health insurance, there will likely be a cost associated with the vaccine.
-Call 211 for help finding health insurance, a health care clinic or provider in your community.
+If you do not have health insurance, there may be a cost associated with the vaccine.
+Call 211 for help finding a health care clinic or provider in your community.

 Do I have to be a U.S. citizen to get the vaccine?

 Everyone can get the COVID-19 vaccine, no matter your immigration status.
 You may be asked for information such as your name and phone number when you get the vaccine, but that information is private and won’t be shared with anyone.
 It is important for everyone who lives in Oregon to get the vaccine.

 After getting the vaccine, you might experience some common side effects, like a fever, a sore arm or fatigue.
 This is normal and means the vaccine is working and strengthening your immune response to be able to fight off the virus.
 Side effects should go away in a few days.
 Apply a cold pack, drink plenty of water and get lots of rest.
 Over-the-counter pain relievers like Advil and Tylenol can also help.

 Headache, fever, chills: Rest, take a pain reliever.
 If fever is 102° or higher, call a doctor.